Reviews of Gunbuster: Aim for the Top! (1988) and related work

 Noriko and her oneesama, periodically interrupted by the sudden appearance of koochi Kouichiro, explain the fictional science behind the series.

 Super-deformed explanation of premises.
 One brief episode per episode of the original series.
 I believe the first four lectures were created alongside their parent episodes for the original release, whereas the last two are a later addition for some other release (original laserdisc?).
 No budget, but a very admirable effort.
 Explicit geeky references amuse.

 ‣ Gunbuster Renewal EX (2004)

-Episode 3: Jung learns more about the Sizzler mecha, from an engineer who points out that there is nothing strange about the mass production model being less powerful than the prototype: it’s anime tradition.
+Episode 3: Jung learns more about the new Sizzler mecha, from an engineer who points out that the mass production model is not less powerful than the prototype: that sort of thing only happens in anime.

 Three very brief films released with the 2004 remaster.
 They may be older.
 Not as charming.

 ‣ Diebuster (2004)

 Humanity has had a long history, slowly producing another 83 Buster Machines to battle space monsters who now enclose the entire solar system.
 Nobody seems to want to venture outside in any event.
 Humankind is stuck in a rut.
 One girl sneaks away from home to be a space pilot, but she’ll have to work her way up from waitress.